austinmama/vsrx/readiness_errors.md

 ## Version upgrade errors
 {: #upgrade-errors}

-You might encounter the following errors when running version upgrade readiness checks.
+You may encounter the following errors when running version upgrade readiness checks.

 ### Errors 2001 - 2004
 {: #error-2001}